Essential K-8 Social Studies Topics

 The National Council for the Social Studies, a professional organization that establishes national standards for teaching social studies, defines K-12 social studies as being comprised of four core areas, along with three supplemental areas.

-We created this chart as a handy reference guide to help you know what you need to teach for social studies.
-Each of the 4 core standards includes a general list of topics covered from kindergarten until 8th grade.
+This handy reference chart helps you know topics that are generally taught in K-8 social studies classe.
 The lists are not exhaustive, but it gives you a starting point of how you can homeschool social studies.

 Civics education is concerned with students understanding their role as a citizen in a democratic society.
 When students are unhappy with life circumstances, will they trust in and know how to use democratic tools to address societal ills on behalf of themselves and their community?
 Will they understand the agency they possess as an individual and more so once organized with others?